 Small businesses are drivers of economic growth because they absorb a significant portion of the labor force.
 However, most small businesses are walking a tightrope, as their revenue can only keep them running monthly.

-If you intend to establish a small business soon, how long your business can exist without making a profit allows you to plan for the uncertainty and challenges ahead.
+If you intend to establish a small business soon, how long your business can lose money or exist without making a profit allows you to plan for the uncertainty and challenges ahead.
 It could mean shoring up your cash reserves to accommodate a long period to go without profits, e.g., six months.

 Alternatively, you can also look at ways to reduce your operating costs so you don’t have many expenses eating into your revenues and reducing your potential profits.